 If the Argentine government tried to enforce an edict on transgender bathrooms—or the PC issue du jour—Argentines would just laugh and ignore it.

 But there’s another big reason I’m so keen on Argentina…

-As many are aware, my colleague Doug Casey created a world-class residential community in Argentina—La Estancia de Cafayate.
+As many are aware, Doug created a world-class residential community in Argentina—La Estancia de Cafayate.

 La Estancia has passed the hurdle and has really become a huge success.
 It’s not some embryonic concept that hasn’t been financed (the project has no debt), zoned, and just exists on some blog.